Mechanical Thrombectomy – Faster than Ever

 Which hospitals should offer mechanical thrombectomy?
 “Maximum care hospitals with a Department of Neurology have to offer this procedure,” says Bendszus.
 “However, proper training is essential for the intervention.
 You have to understand the approach and learn how to probe the vessels.
 You also have to understand the diagnostic images.”
 This is why Bendszus calls for structured training, emphasizing that it is now up to professional medical associations to ensure that high-quality care is available across Germany in the near future.

 Bendszus also envisages a new trauma room concept.
 Following the diagnostic CT scan, various vascular interventions can be performed on the same table.
 The effectiveness of the treatment can then be checked as required during the intervention using CT imaging.
 “The amazing thing is that it’s so easy to implement without needing any additional construction work,” says Bendszus.
 “Here, the technology is driving forward the clinical applications.”

 About the Author

-Hildegard Kaulen, PhD, is a molecular biologist.
-After working at Rockefeller University in New York and Harvard Medical School in Boston, she became a freelance science journalist in the mid-1990s.
-Her work appears in many quality daily newspapers and scientific journals.
+Hildegard Kaulen, PhD is a molecular biologist.
+After stints at the Rockefeller University in New York and the Harvard Medical School in Boston, she moved to the field of freelance science journalism in the mid-1990’s and contributes to numerous reputable daily newspapers and scientific journals.